haroldogle/jcp/README.md

 </tr>
 </table>

 This is the public project for general discussions about JCP program.
+We use the issue tracker primarily to indicate when JSRs have submitted materials for milestone postings, and to track the progress of those postings.

 * We use the <a href="https://github.com/jcp-org/jcp/issues">issue tracker</a> to record your comments and track issues.